ilastik/ilastik.github.io/documentation/objects/objects.md

 ![](figs/input_pixel_class.png)

-If you have pre-computed probability maps, you can also use
+### Object Classification (from prediction image)

-* Object Classification (from prediciton image)
+You should choose this workflow if you have pre-computed probability maps.
-The data input applet of this workflow expects you to load the probability maps:
+The data input applet of this workflow expects you to load the probability mapsin addition to the raw data:

 ![](figs/input_prediction_image.png)

-* Object Classification (from binary image)
+### Object Classification (from binary image)
-This workflow should be used, if you already have a binary segmentation image.
+This workflow should be used if you already have a binary segmentation image.
 The image should be loaded in the data input applet:

 ![](figs/input_segmentation_image.png)